-Protection & Participation & Partnerships, Sustainable Sustainability Community Collaboration & Progress Aspirations Relationships Of the cultural identity and Stakeholder participation that Whanaungatanga is at the A focus on higher quality visitor ensures the DMP algins with economy outcomes that align values of mana whenua and heart of destination with mana whenua and Manawatū; of our people; community aspirations. management.
+Protection & Participation & Partnerships, Sustainable Sustainability Community Collaboration & Progress Aspirations Relationships Of the cultural identity and Stakeholder participation that Whanaungatanga is at the A focus on higher quality visitor values of mana whenua and ensures the DMP algins with heart of destination economy outcomes that align Manawatū; of our people; with mana whenua and community aspirations. management.
 Strong, equal kaitiakitanga of our natural broader stakeholder partnerships are essential to environment aspirations for growth. working together to support one another and achieve greater good.